Sasha Belyaeva: Hidden shows

 In May 2019, Belyaeva hosted her first experiential performance at Church of the Light in Osaka, Japan, to a small audience of fans and journalists.
-In June 2019, Belyaeva held her second show at Radio City Music Hall, inside the "Roxy Suite", formerly the private apartment of the Hall's impresario, Samuel Roxy Rothafel.
-She immersed the attendees by having them sit in the dark room which had been filled with live butterflies under a black light while she performed.
+In June 2019, she held her second show at Radio City Music Hall, inside the Roxy Suite, formerly the private apartment of the Hall's impresario, Samuel Roxy Rothafel.
+Attendees sat in a dark room filled with live butterflies under a black light while she performed.

 Greatest Illusion

 In 2019 Belyaeva collaborated with Tom Krell on her debut EP, Greatest Illusion.
-Belyaeva released the EP without label support, stating that her and her management would fund the project on their own to ensure its artistic integrity.
-The Greatest Illusion EP received wide critical acclaim, being called "Ultra-Visionary" by Vice.
-Her 1990s experimental influences are similar to Bjork, Elizabeth Fraser, Sinéad O'Connor, and Madonna's.
+She released the EP without label support, stating that she and her management would fund the project on their own, to ensure its artistic integrity.
+The EP received wide critical acclaim, being called "Ultra-Visionary" by Vice.
+Her 1990s experimental influences are similar to Bjork, Elizabeth Fraser, Sinéad O'Connor, and Madonna.

 Social organizing

-Kendall Jenner

-In August 2019, after Kendall Jenner reportedly insulted other fashion models by stating in LOVE Magazine "I was never one of those girls who would do like 30 shows a season or whatever the f--k those girls do".
+In August 2019, Kendall Jenner insulted other fashion models by stating in LOVE Magazine, "I was never one of those girls who would do like 30 shows a season or whatever the f--k those girls do".
 Belyaeva and her hacktivist associates developed a strategy to have Jenner banned from participating in the 2019 New York Fashion Week.
-Belyaeva and her accomplices activated the fashion community by creating and pressured the industry decision makers prior to the event.
-They succeeded in having Jenner skip the entire week, while also earning 30,000 comments on the Instagram page and 700 models signing a petition to not participate in the event with Jenner.
+They activated the fashion community by creating Models In Control, and pressured the industry decision makers prior to the event.
+They succeeded in having Jenner skip the entire week, while also earning 30,000 comments on the Instagram page and having 700 models sign a petition to not participate in the event with Jenner.

-Business

-Fourth Turning
+Media platform

 Belyaeva has developed a media platform called Fourth Turning, taking its name from the last phase of the Strauss–Howe generational theory.
-The Platform and Newsletter shares media analysis, interviews, current art, and political analysis to individuals who sign up to its mailing list via the website.
+The platform and newsletter share media analysis, interviews, current art, and political analysis.